GeniusDai/cppev/examples/tcp_pressure/README.md

 Use 32 io-threads to perform the handler, also implicitly there will one thread perform the connect operation.
 Set handlers to the client, then use 10000 ipv4/ipv6 tcp sockets to perform the pressure test.

-Since cross network layer protocol is quite okay, so it's fine to connect to the server we just defined.
+Since cross network layer protocol is okay if server uses ipv4, so it's fine to connect to the server we just defined.

 Don't forget to set the ulimit-params of your system since the socket number is much more than the default.